Elvis Presley's Streaming Channel Comes | Entertainment | ExBulletin

 Mistake!
 There was an error processing your request.

-There will also be footage from the archive of legends such as Johnny Cash, Roy Orbison and more, specials highlighting impactful cities like Memphis that helped shape rock ‘n’ roll, as well as music documentaries. generals.
+There will also be footage from the archive of legends such as Johnny Cash, Roy Orbison and more, specials highlighting impact towns like Memphis that helped shape rock’n’roll, and music documentaries. generals.

 “The new channel will offer viewers an intimate take on the artist who defined a generation with exclusive films, specials and documentaries,” the press release said.
 “The Elvis Presley Channel will also give fans the opportunity to view rare in-home footage from the Graceland Archives.”